SillyTavern/SillyTavern-Docs/For Contributors/Server-Plugins.md

 A resulting file must export an `init` function and `info` object with the same requirements as for individual files.

+Example of a directory plugin (with `index.js` file): <https://github.com/SillyTavern/SillyTavern-DiscordRichPresence-Server>

+### Bundling

 It is preferable to use a bundler (such as Webpack or Browserify) that will package all of the requirements into one file.
 Make sure to set "Node" as a build target.

-Example of a directory plugin (with `index.js` file): https://github.com/SillyTavern/SillyTavern-DiscordRichPresence-Server
+Template repository for plugins using Webpack and TypeScript: <https://github.com/SillyTavern/Plugin-WebpackTemplate>